harryh5427/GPI-blob-tracking/README.md

-# GPI-blob-tracking
+# Tracking Blobs in the Turbulent Edge Plasma of a Tokamak Fusion Device
-This repository contains the implementation of RAFT, GMA, and Mask R-CNN for tracking blobs in Gas Puff Imaging (GPI) data from tokamak plasmas.
+Data, models, and code for the paper "Tracking Blobs in the Turbulent Edge Plasma of a Tokamak Fusion Device" by Woonghee et al., 2022.